-Example: I am a candidate for admission to ISIT and my language combination is English mother tongue plus French and Spanish as working languages.
+Example: I am a candidate for admission to ISIT and my language combination is English (mother tongue) plus French and Spanish as working languages.

-Admission in fourth year
+Admission in fourth year and in fifth year

 - Writing exercise: Translations from the candidate’s two working languages into their mother tongue on an legal intercultural topic.

 - Oral exercise: a personal, multilingual interview with a jury